Controllability and Vector Potential: Genericity

-Thus $P_n \cap A(d)^n$ contains a euclidean open subset of $A(d)^n$.
-We now show that in fact it contains a nonempty Zariski open subset.
+We now show that $P_n \cap A(d)^n$ contains a nonempty Zariski open subset.

-Suppose to the contrary that $I_a$ were not a proper ideal of $A$.
-Then by the theorem of Brownawell, there are elements $b_1, \ldots ,b_n$ of $\A$, of degree bounded by $D = n^2 d^n + nd$, such that $\sum a_i b_i = 1$.
-This is a Zariski closed condition on the coefficients of the $a_i$ and $b_i$ (as in Lemma 4.5), and it defines a proper affine variety in the affine space $A(d)^n \times A(D)^n$.
-Its projection $C$ to the first $n$ coordinates in $A(d)^n$ is a constructible set (by Chevalley's theorem (EGA IV, 1.8.4), the image of a variety is a constructible set, i.e., a finite union of locally closed sets).
+Suppose that $I_a = A$ for some $a = (a_1, \ldots, a_n)$ in $A(d)^n$.
+Then by the theorem of Brownawell, there are elements $b_1, \ldots ,b_n$ of $A$, of degree bounded by $\Delta = n^2 d^n + nd$, such that $\sum a_i b_i = 1$.
+This is a Zariski closed condition on the coefficients of the $a_i$ and $b_i$ (as in Lemma 5.5), and it defines a proper affine variety in the affine space $A(d)^n \times A(\Delta)^n$.
+Its projection $C$ to the first $n$ coordinates is a constructible set in $A(d)^n$ (by Chevalley's Theorem 1.8.4 in EGA IV, the image of a variety is a constructible set, i.e., a finite union of locally closed sets).
 The coordinates of a point in $C$ generates the unit ideal $A$, and the coordinates of points in the complement $C' = A(d)^n \setminus C$, which is also constructible, generate proper ideals of $A$.

-We have shown at the outset that $C'$ contains a euclidean open subset; as it is constructible, it must therefore contain a nonempty Zariski open subset of $A(d)^n$.
-This is true for every $d$, hence the set of points in $A^n$ which generate a proper ideal of $A$, contains an open dense subset of $\A^n$. $\square$\\